 The sky is no limit for eCommerce when it comes to simplifying the user experience.
 An epic saying by Marc Zuckerberg has turned into a massive prediction: “We think you should message a business just the way you would message a friend”.
 Since then each online store must have been repeating it as a praying because recently eCommerce chatbots have made a real boom.

 Robot Revolution is Happening Now.
 Chatbots are Making it Happen

 80% of business owners stated they are planning to implement chatbots by 2020.
 Right now 3 firms out of 10 have chatbots, but in three years only 2 out of 10 won’t have one!
 This makes me sing an updated John Lennon’s “Imagine all the people… shopping with chatbots!”

-Artificial intelligence advances in natural language processing (NLP), which make both written and voice requests understanding accurate by over 90% for the machine, are of a special interest for eCommerce store owners.
+Artificial intelligence advances in natural language processing (NLP), which makes both written and voice requests understanding accurate by over 90% for the machine, are of a special interest for eCommerce store owners.